Mitsubishi Lancer Evolution: Evo Wagon

-Mitsubishi also released an Evolution IX wagon in GT, GT-A models and a MR special versions.
-Variants came in 6 speed manual (GT, MR) or a 5 speed automatic (GT-A).
-The automatic variant uses a non-MIVEC 4G63 sourced from the Evo VIII with a smaller turbo for increased low down torque.
+Mitsubishi also released an Evolution IX wagon in GT, GT-A models, and MR special versions.
+Variants came in a 6-speed manual (GT, MR) or a 5-speed automatic (GT-A).
+The automatic variant uses a non-MIVEC 4G63 sourced from the Evo VIII with a smaller turbo for increased low-down torque.
 It was only sold in Japan and imported to other countries as grey imports.
-Only 2,500 Wagons were produced.

-VIN searching on epic-data.com has shown there was a total of 2924 Lancer Evolution Wagons created.
-This includes all GT, GT-A & MR versions even though Mitsubishi's 2005 Press Release said they intended to make 2500 Evolution Wagons.
+VIN Searching on epic-data.com has shown there was a total of 2,924 Lancer Evolution Wagons created.
+This includes all GT, GT-A & MR versions even though Mitsubishi's 2005 Press Release said they intended to make 2,500 Evolution Wagons.

-Rarity: Approximately 50% of these cars had the 6 speed manual transmissions combined with the Evo IX MIVEC engine whilst the remaining wagons were GT-A versions.
+Rarity: Approximately 50% of these cars had the 6-speed manual transmissions combined with the Evo IX MIVEC engine whilst the remaining wagons were GT-A versions.

-The most common colours were Silver, Black, Blue, Grey.
+The most common colours were Silver, Black, Blue, and Grey.
 White is rare and Red was very rare.

-The manual transmission GT Evolution Wagon didn't weigh much more than the Evo IX sedan but the additional 20 kg approx was due to its Steel turret, steel anti-intrusion bars in doors and the heavier foldable rear seat, along with extra weight in the tailgate and extra side glass.
+The manual transmission GT Evolution Wagon didn't weigh much more than the Evo IX sedan but the additional 20 kg approx was due to its Steel turret, steel anti-intrusion bars in the doors and the heavier foldable rear seat, along with extra weight in the tailgate and extra side glass.
 Evo Wagon GT-A are heavier (approx 70 kg) due to their automatic transmission and the additional weight described above in the GT wagon.
-Even though the Evo Wagon was made exclusively for the Japanese market some of these cars have found new homes in Europe, UK, Russia, Asia and Australia.
-Some of these exported wagons have been converted to Left Hand Drive vehicles for use in Germany and Russia.
-Compared to the Evo IX sedan, the Evolution Wagon received front seat which had lower bolsters for easier entry and exit of the vehicle.
-These less sporty seat were the OEM standard seats in the Australian delivered Evo IX sedan.
+Even though the Evo Wagon was made exclusively for the Japanese market some of these cars have found new homes in Europe, UK, Russia, Asia, Australia, and Canada.
+Some of these exported wagons have been converted to left-hand-drive vehicles for use in Germany and Russia.
+Compared to the Evo IX sedan, the Evolution Wagon received a front seat that had lower bolsters for easier entry and exit of the vehicle.
+These less sporty seats were the OEM standard seats in the Australian-delivered Evo IX sedan.